NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ## R Markdown

 R Markdown documents can be used both to save and execute code (with a focus on R) and to generate reports in various formats.
 This is done by mixing markdown (as in the example above), and so-called code chunks in the same document.
 The code itself, as well as the output it generates, can be included in the final report.

+R Markdown makes your analysis more reproducible by connecting your code, figures and descriptive text.
+You can use it to make reproducible reports, rather than e.g. copy-pasting figures into a Word document.
+You can also use it as a notebook, in the same way as lab notebooks are used in a wet lab setting (or as we us a Jupyter notebook in the [tutorial](jupyter.md)).

 The best way to understand R Markdown is by using it, so head down to the practical exercise below to learn more!

 ## Tell me more